LeStarch/gwc-projects/gwc-computer-architecture/binary.md

 Eight Ten-Thousands and 3 Thousands and 2 Hundreds and no Tens and 4 Ones
 ```

+Let's try an example:  write 834923 in the expanded form we just saw!

 When we do math on these numbers we must obey the rule that no digit shall be more than 9.
 This can be seen in the following example: 93 + 28

 ```